-The refractory bricks are placed in the fireplace at the factory.
-If for any reason, they should need to be replaced, the following order should be observed.
-To remove any of the refractory bricks, just remove the andirons (back parts first, then the front parts) and then follow the installation procedure in the reverse sequence.
-Refer to Figure 16 to identify which refractory brick is the left and which is the right at each step of the installation.
+The refractory bricks for the FOCUS 320 fireplace are placed in the fireplace at the factory.
+If, for any reason, they should need to be replaced the following order should be observed (see Figure 15).
+To remove any of the refractory bricks, just remove the andirons and then follow the installation procedure in the reverse sequence.
+Refer to Figure 15 to adequately identify which refractory brick is the right and which is the left at each step of the installation.